DiscordMix/Mix/README.md

 $ npm install --save d.mix
 ```

-Then you may proceed to import/require Mix's classes:
+This will add Mix to your project's dependencies.
+You may now proceed to import/require Mix's classes and utilities:

 ```ts
 import {Bot, Util, Store} from "d.mix";